What is a healthy canteen menu?

 The National Healthy School Canteen guidelines use a traffic light system to categorise foods as GREEN, AMBER or RED depending on how nutritious they are.

 Meal Deals are a great way to add variety and interest to your canteen menu.
 Many schools use meal deals to offer special dishes that are not on the regular canteen menu or to market new menu items.
 Click here get some example meal deals that meet the canteen accreditation programs criteria.

 To complete this section of the program your menu needs to be assessed.
 A Canteen Accreditation Program team member will gather information on the types of foods and drinks available on your canteen menu/s, counter sales, specials and meal deals.
 This may include information on brand names, serve sizes, nutrition information and recipes.
-You might like to start this process by filling out Form 4: Menu Assessment Guide (PFD printable version) in the Forms and Templates Section of the Handbook starting on page 95.
+You might like to start this process by filling out Form 4: Menu Assessment Guide (PDF printable version) in the Forms and Templates Section of the Handbook starting on page 95.